syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Exporting Pivot Grid to Excel, Word, PDF and CSV
+### Exporting pivot grid to Excel, Word, PDF, and CSV

-For exporting pivot grid contents to excel, word, PDF and CSV, the following references need to be added in addition to the above assemblies.
+In addition to the above assemblies, the following reference needs to be added to export pivot grid contents to excel, word, PDF, and CSV.
 <table>
 <tr>
 <th>Assembly references </th>